submariner-io/submariner-website/src/content/getting_started/architecture/_index.en.md

 <!-- markdownlint-disable line-length -->
 Submariner connects multiple Kubernetes clusters in a way that is secure and performant.
 Submariner flattens the networks between the connected clusters, and enables IP reachability between Pods, Services, and HostNetworks.
 Submariner also provides, via Lighthouse, service discovery capabilities.
-The service discovery model is built using standard [Kubernetes Multi Cluster Services](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api).
+The service discovery model is built using the proposed [Kubernetes Multi Cluster Services](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api).
 <!-- markdownlint-enable line-length -->
 Submariner consists of several main components that work in conjunction to securely connect workloads across multiple Kubernetes clusters,